EnglundE/pasta-palace-ms2/README.md

 - ### Making a Local Clone

 > 1. Log in to GitHub and locate the Repository.
-> 2. Below "settings", klick on the "Code" dropdown.
+> 2. Below "settings", click on the "Code" dropdown.
-> 3. To clone the repository using HTTPS, under clode with HTTPS, copy the link.
+> 3. To clone the repository using HTTPS, under clone with HTTPS, copy the link.
 > 4. Open Git Bash.
 > 5. Change the current working directory to the location where you want the cloned directory to be made.
 > 6. Type "git clone, and then paste the URL you copied in step 3.